 '''

-<key>AutoMountAllNetworkShares</key>

-<true/>
+<key>AutoMountAllNetworkShares</key><true/>

 '''

-In the example above, all mounted SMB shares will be automatically mounted as LCFS shares. conpal LAN Crypt for macOS can then access these mounted shares.
+In the example above, all mounted SMB shares will be automatically mounted and users can access encrypted files via conpal LAN Crypt for macOS.

 Note: Support for relative paths requires a mount-point to begin with.
 If this option is set to "false", the system will not automatically create mountpoints for SMB shares.
-Hence if their policy does not include explicit rules using full path names, rules based on relative paths won't be applied.
+Hence if a policy does not include explicit rules using full path names, rules based on relative paths won't be applied.
 In that case, paths in encryption rules must always be defined as absolute paths.

-\\server\my data.
+\\server\my_data.